 Assessment & Research Findings

-This page compiles recent assessment and educational research at UNF.
-The infographics below present findings and themes from our assessment efforts.
-If you have questions about the data shared below, please contact the Office of Assessment.
+Infographics are available from the Office of Assessment on the following topics, which reflect recent assessment and educational research at UNF.
+If you would like copies of the infographics or have questions about the data or findings, please contact the Office of Assessment.